cybermind-nick/cybersecurity-assignment/README.md

 ## How to run the application
 - The server has to started first after compiling it.
-- To start the server: Java Server <Port number>
+- To start the server: Java Server 'Port number'
 - After starting the server then you can start the Client
-- To start Client: java Client <hostname> <Client Name> <Port number same as the one provided to the server>
+- To start Client: java Client 'hostname' 'Client Name' 'Port number same as the one provided to the server'
 - After Logging in the Client can send messages and see if he/she has any message sent to him.